seiferfl/seiferfl/README.md

 🔬 **Current Interests**
 - Biologically plausible learning algorithms (and how they might differ from SGD)
 - How the brain represents and computes with uncertainty
-- Working memory and sequence modeling
 - Representation of information in neural networks overall
 - Science of Learning

 🚧 **Current Projects**
 - Devising a local learning rule for spiking RNNS
-- 🤝 Collaborating with [@LeonardVetter](https://github.com/LeonardVetter) on using statistical physics to better understand macroscopic dynamics in neural networks.

 🌱 **Currently Learning**